apache/thrift/lib/perl/README.md

 Exceptions are thrown with die so be sure to wrap eval{} statments around any code that contains exceptions.

-The 64bit Integers work only upto 2^42 on my machine :-?
+The 64bit Integers work only up to 2^42 on my machine :-?
 Math::BigInt is probably needed.

 Please see tutoral and test dirs for examples...